kiba/Writings/for_science/chp23_vacation.md

 "This is James, Diana, and I am Sasaki," my girlfriend interrupted.

 "What are you doing?"
-I wishpered quickly.
+I whispered quickly.

-"Nice to meet you, I am Eli Berthotivz, billionaire, founder of Berthoviz Space and Berthoviz Electric."
+"Nice to meet you, I am Eli Berkovitz, billionaire, founder of Berkovitz Space and Berkovitz Electric."